Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 > **Note:** You only need to complete this section if you've installed FFMPEG and/or PDFium above.

-1. Stop Alfresco
+1. Stop Alfresco.

-2. Configure OpenConnect
+2. Configure OpenConnect.

     Update the environment variables in the provided `opencontent-override-placeholders.properties`.
 Deploy the updated file to the `/alfresco` classpath, for example, the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` directory: